 Output 2 (Support to the TJ Commissions) has seen minimal achievement due to the significant delay in the establishment of the Commissions.
-Political instability, increasing misunderstanding and mistrust between the political parties contributed to the delay in the formation of the two commissions - CoID and TRC.
-The political climate remains unpredictable with regard to transitional justice initiatives, including on the establishment of Commissions.
+Political instability, increasing misunderstanding and mistrust between the political parties contributed to the delay in the formation of the two commissions - TRC and CoI-D. The political climate remains unpredictable with regard to transitional justice initiatives, including on the establishment of the Commissions.
 Thus, the activities under Output 2 have been delayed.